polyipseity/information/special/academia/HKUST/ESST/pressure safety/index.md

 <!--pytextgen generate section="23fb"--><!-- The following content is generated at 2024-02-19T20:13:03.186373+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←control: accessible valves and safety devices
+- _(begin)_→::@::←control: accessible valves and safety devices
-- control: accessible valves and safety devices→:::←control: remote control valve as close to burner as possible
+- control: accessible valves and safety devices→::@::←control: remote control valve as close to burner as possible
-- control: remote control valve as close to burner as possible→:::←safety: all piping properly secured save for 0.6 m immediately before the burner
+- control: remote control valve as close to burner as possible→::@::←safety: all piping properly secured save for 0.6 m immediately before the burner
-- safety: all piping properly secured save for 0.6 m immediately before the burner→:::←safety: maximum permissible working pressure not more than 500 kPa
+- safety: all piping properly secured save for 0.6 m immediately before the burner→::@::←safety: maximum permissible working pressure not more than 500 kPa
-- safety: maximum permissible working pressure not more than 500 kPa→:::←safety: pressure release valve
+- safety: maximum permissible working pressure not more than 500 kPa→::@::←safety: pressure release valve
-- safety: pressure release valve→:::←_(end)_
+- safety: pressure release valve→::@::←_(end)_

 <!--/pytextgen-->